Atharvack/AWS-Portfolio/README.md

 # AWS-Portfolio

-This repository showcases a portfolio of AWS services used to host a Django application.
-The repo contains vivid illustration, which can be followed to host a website on cloud.
+This repository showcases a easy walkthrough of AWS services used to host a Django application.
+This architecture has been followed by me to host my own portfolio website.

 ## Architecture